sufrin/Red/RedApp/README.md

 safely be used on both Linux and OS/X, and can be installed on either without a fuss.
 On OS/X it functions as well as an "orthodox" OS/X app (_ie_ it can be used to open files with the `open` command or act as a drop target).

 Its only difference with an orthodox OS/X app is that it splits its functions into two parts, one of which acts as an editing service provider for all instantiations of the
 app: each invocation of the app passes its arguments to the service provider over a UDP port.

-The "orthodox" OS/X app (instructions for building/installing are elsewhere) acts as its own editing service, and relies on OS/X to ensure that there is no more than one such service running at the same time.
-Sadly, at present some of the features that are needed by `pdfsync` cannot be implemented in it because of (perfectly-legitimate) Apple-imposed security requirements that it would be tedious to try and meet.
+On OS/X it is nearly always somewhat faster to invoke `AppleRed` on the command line with one of the scripts (`red`, `cred`) discussed below rather than using

+        open -a AppleRed ...

 How to build and install it (from OS/X)
 ---------------------------------------